Brazil's Bolsonaro names Mendonça as justice minister

 Ramagem is a close friend of the Bolsonaro family and took charge of the personal security of the then presidential candidate when he was stabbed on the campaign trail in 2018.
 Ramagem had become intelligence chief last July.

-Moro, a former judge who is popular for jailing corrupt politicians and businessmen, said he was quitting the government because Bolsonaro had fired the chief of the federal police for personal and political reasons.
+Moro, a former judge who is popular for jailing corrupt politicians and businessmen, had said he was quitting the government because Bolsonaro had fired the chief of the federal police for personal and political reasons.

-Reporting by Ana Mano; Editing by Giles Elgood
+Reporting by Ana Mano and Eduardo Simões and Ricardo Brito; Editing by Giles Elgood and Chizu Nomiyama